 Dissolving partnerships and companies

-Closing a business that is structured as a partnership or company may have different or additional requirements to closing a business that is only owned by you.
+Closing a business that is structured as a partnership may have different or additional requirements to closing a business that is only owned by you.

 Dissolving a business partnership